speedie-de/dwm/README.md

 - dwm.sidepad:              0

 I know that seems like a lot but if you're unsure, there's an example file.
-To use a .Xresources file, simply install xrdb and add xrdb /path/to/.Xresources to .xinitrc Or if you're using a display manager, add it to the autostart function in config.def.h.
+To use a .Xresources file, simply put it in ~ or ~/.config and restart dwm.
+Or if you're using a display manager, add it to the autostart function in config.def.h.

 ### Important